 This grill has 760 square inches of cooking space and operates with 66,000 BTUs of power.
 It has everything you would want in a luxury grill but for a lower price tag.
 The grill is equipped with 4 stainless steel burners and also has wave cooking grids.

 This grill is made with high-quality stainless steel and the roll-top lid has a double-walled build to hold in heat and make it easy to lift and lower.
 There are stainless steel sear plates in the cooking area so the heat spreads and distributes evenly.

-This grill is covered by a Lifetime Warranty from the company so you really can’t go wrong.
+This grill is covered by a Lifetime Warranty from Napoleon so you really can’t go wrong.
 If something isn’t right, it’s covered.
 This grill does not include the smoker box or a charcoal tray but you can purchase them separately to use if you like.

 It does have backlit knobs and a temperature probe for checking your meat on the grill.
 It also has an infrared burner for your convenience.
 It is built to ignite quickly and easily and it has the rotisserie kit as well.

 - A premium grill at a budget-friendly price